 In most of the regions, women are not allowed to play the didgeridoo, although there are reports of women players in traditional context.
 We need to note that most of the time such laws are applied to the traditional people themselves, thus strictly speaking non-Indigenous women can play the didjeridoo, since they are not part of the cultural practice.
 However, it is important to remember that gender taboos are a highly sensitive topic for Aboriginal peoples.

 Undoubtedly, the arrival of ‘white’ settlers had a devastating effect on every Indigenous groups in Australia, many Aboriginal clans and languages did not survive these troubled times.
-The cultural clash between the Indigenous people and the dominant culture is still happening today, and the destruction of traditional knowledge and customs of the foreign non-Indigenous culture spawns massive challenges for Aboriginal peoples.
-The non-Indigenous players need to recognise that the didgeridoo is a traditional property belongs to certain Indigenous groups of Northern Australia, and every didgeridoo player, regardless of his or her nationality, gender, or spiritual view, has an important role to help to protect the traditional culture of this instrument.
+The cultural clash between the Indigenous people and the dominant culture is still happening today, and the destruction of traditional knowledge and customs of the foreign non-Indigenous culture spawns massive challenges for the First Nations peoples.
+It is important for non-Indigenous players to recognise that the didgeridoo is a traditional property belongs to certain Indigenous groups of Northern Australia, and every didgeridoo player, regardless of his or her nationality, gender or spiritual view, has an important role helping to protect the traditional culture of this instrument.

 Right picture: Dancing mob – rock painting in the Kakadu National park at Anbangbang, today known as Nourlangie Rock.